 Introductions to electric vans

 Many people don't realise that 100% electric vans have been available in the UK for many years, mainly due to them looking no different to their diesel counterparts and its only the lack of exhaust pipe at the rear that gives it away.
 Electric vans started in 2009-10 with Allied Electric and Smiths, both UK companies, converting diesel vans to a fully electric drivetrain.
 Also in 2009 the Citroen Berlingo Electric was available in the UK, but in sold in very small numbers.
 Since early 2012, the most popular electric van (and the world's largest seller), has been the Renault Kangoo ZE.
 Then later in 2014, the slightly larger Nissan e-NV200, based on the Leaf, became available in the UK.

-Both companies took regular diesel LCVs (or HGVs in Smith's case) and converted them to a fully electric drivetrain.
+These companies took regular diesel LCVs (or HGVs in Smith's case) and converted them to a fully electric drivetrain.
 Allied Electric converted Peugeot Partner, Bipper, Expert and Boxer vans,.
 Smiths often electrified Ford Transit vans but mainly offered larger HGVs, Azure Dynamics converted the Ford Transit Connect.
 However, all these companies no longer make or support electric vans.
 Smiths vans are pretty rare now, with most probably scrapped due to lack of parts.
 Allied produced more vehicles and these occasionally appear on the used market now.
 Allied no longer make or support these electric vehicles, so lack of spares and expertise is a problem, so I wouldn't recommend buying them.
 Neither the Ford or Peugeot dealerships will work on these conversion vehicles and electric powertrain spares are virtually impossible to source, so you could find these vehicles end up prematurely being scrapped when they require repairs.